Reviewing teaching behaviour through classroom observations

 Q: How do students perceive the importance and effectiveness of these teaching behaviours?

 A: Students often perceive the importance and effectiveness of teaching behaviours based on how these behaviours impact their learning experiences and outcomes.
 For instance, a safe and stimulating learning climate is typically valued by students as it fosters an environment where they feel comfortable, supported, and motivated to engage with the material.
 Similarly, clear instruction and efficient organisation are seen as crucial for understanding course content and expectations.
 Advanced behaviours like intensive and activating teaching are particularly appreciated for enhancing engagement and critical thinking skills.
-However, the actual student voice on these matters can vary significantly, with some students placing more value on different aspects of teaching based on their learning styles, backgrounds, and academic needs.
+However, the actual student voice on these matters can vary significantly, with some students placing more value on different aspects of teaching based on their student needs, backgrounds, and academic needs.
 Without direct input from student voice, it's challenging to gauge the nuanced preferences and perceptions of the student body.

 Q: What role does Student Voice play in the development and assessment of teaching behaviours?